(On Criticism of the Pure Devotee)

 Prabhupada: After the war they will come to sense. . . .
 Morning Walk, May 27, 1974, Rome

 In this and other conversations Srila Prabhupada predicts that communism and capitalism will have an atomic war.
+In other places he names the US and USSR in these connections.
 Here he says that the communists will win.
-In other places he names the US and USSR in these connections.
 Since his departure in 1977 the communist Soviet Union has ceased to exist, and there was no nuclear war.
 Critics have said that he could not have been infallible because he did not perfectly know past, present and future.
-They have not been convinced when devotees have said that the future was changed by the potency of Srila Prabhupada’s Krishna consciousness movement.
-To them such explanations only indicate devotees’ blind refusal to admit Srila Prabhupada’s ordinariness.
+They have not been convinced when devotees have said that the world’s future was changed by the potency of Srila Prabhupada’s Krishna consciousness movement.
+To them such explanations only indicate the apparent cognitive dissonance of devotees’ blind refusal to admit Srila Prabhupada’s ordinariness.

 Admittedly many devotees are blind followers, but current events have revived the fear that there could be an atomic war between the current Russia and the US.
 However, most would probably agree that 1974’s “very recent future” has probably past us by.
 That is, however, a matter of subjective interpretation.
 Similarly, one has no way of knowing if a great soul’s preaching and activities can change the destiny of an entire planet.
 Secular people will reflexively dismiss such a possibility.

-As discussed previously to make such things the fulcrum of whether Srila Prabhupada was truly a lover of God or perfect is almost the essence of superficiality and casual thinking.
-It is a cheap argumentum-ad-homonym, one-line dismissal of a lifetime of dedication to God consciousness along with world history making achievements.
+As discussed previously, to make such things the fulcrum of whether Srila Prabhupada was truly a lover of God or perfect is almost the essence of superficiality and casual thinking.
+It is a cheap, argumentum-ad-homonym, one-line dismissal of a lifetime of dedication to God consciousness along with world history making achievements.
 Unfortunately such things are all too typical of the internet and allowing virtually anyone to have some kind of “journalistic” platform.
 It is much like rejecting Srila Prabhupada because he dropped the karatals during morning class.
-One can also make the argument that Krishna creates such circumstances so that superficial people can have a casual excuse to reject the spiritual master.
+One can make the argument that Krishna creates such circumstances so that superficial people can have a casual excuse to reject the spiritual master and the opportunity of liberation.

-No one who is serious about self-realization is going to think that their limited conditioned mental capacity is going to be able to encompass every possibility of material nature.
+No one who is serious about self-realization is going to think that their limited conditioned mental capacity is going to be able to encompass every possibility of material nature – an atomic war between capitalism and something communistic is still possible and, compared to the next millennium, it would be “very recent.”
+Rejecting a guru on his predictions is the essence of superficiality.
 A sincere seeker should examine a possible spiritual master critically, but that examination should be on the basis of their philosophy and exhibition of the qualities described in the scriptures.
 Srila Prabhupada excelled in all those categories.

 The objective fact, however, is that everyone knows that African-American ghettos are very dangerous, especially for the residents, and that many of the young men found on the streets at night are disturbing, uncultured and drunk.
 This may be due to the prevailing racism in the US, other social conditioning or karma, but denying it is not something that will be done by any sane person walking those streets alone at night.